-Always, researchers and reviewers need to remember that the acceptability of error rates depends on context (Betensky 2019; Greenland 2020).
+The balance of errors must also be considered when sample sizes are limited (Mudge et al. 2010).
+Relatively high Type II error rates are often accepted without question even though these errors may be important to a stakeholder.
+Researchers may be able to justify planning weaker test alpha levels to gain power.
 An intervention designed to make a person swim faster, jump higher, or score more points in some competition is less consequential than an intervention that has wide-reaching implications for human health at a population-level.
 The latter requires a much stronger level of evidence around its benefit and harms.
 Findings for which the evidence is statistically weak still inform a decision maker of which of the possible decisions is most compatible with the data, and they serve the broader purpose of adding to a body of knowledge through their contribution to meta-analyses.

-The balance of errors must also be considered when sample sizes are limited (Mudge et al. 2010).
-Relatively high Type II error rates are often accepted without question even though these errors may be important to a stakeholder.
-Researchers may be able to justify planning weaker test alpha levels to gain power.

 Our tool allows researchers to compare expected outcomes for the tests involving minimum meaningful effect sizes with that from a standard NHST against zero effect.
 Using this option, our researcher limited to 60 subjects would be delighted to see they could expect significance at a two-sided alpha level of 0.05 and 80% power.
 This comparison highlights the fact that recognising that effects should be practically meaningful makes it harder to achieve significance when sample sizes are constrained.
 A pragmatic approach is to plan a conventional test with zero null at a conventional p-value together with tests against the minimum meaningful effect boundaries at a weaker alpha level.
 These tests can be conducted simultaneously without adjusting for multiple effects (Berger 1982; Goeman et al. 2010).

 Our tool doesn’t replace the need for a priori justification of test alpha levels for researchers working within an Neyman-Pearson framework, but it helps brings levels other than p < 0.05 into possible contention.
 It focusses attention on meaningful effect sizes and on tests other than testing the hypothesis of no effect.
-While work remains to further develop the applicability and content of our tool, we believe it is a practical step toward encouraging scientists to think more broadly about the statistical tests they apply.
+While work remains to develop the tool’s interface and extend its content to other families of tests, we believe it is a practical step toward encouraging scientists to think more broadly about the statistical tests they apply.

 Supplementary Information